batuakdogan/BatuAkdogan/README.md

-- 👋 Hi, I’m @BatuAkdogan
+- 👋 Hi, I’m Batu Akdoğan
-- 👀 I’m interested in ...
-Full stack
+- 👀 I’m interested in ... object oriented programming
 - 🌱 I’m currently learning ...
 Java & Spring
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... batudev21@gmail.com